SUICIDALITY AND ANTIDEPRESSANT DRUGS

 Ability To Drive And Use Machinery

-Savella might diminish mental and physical capacities necessary to perform certain tasks such as operating machinery, including motor vehicles.
-Patients should be cautioned about operating machinery or driving motor vehicles until they are reasonably certain that Savella treatment does not affect their ability to engage in such activities.
+Advise patients not to operate machinery or drive motor vehicles until they are reasonably certain that SAVELLA treatment does not affect their ability to engage in such activities.

-Patients should be advised that withdrawal symptoms can occur when discontinuing treatment with Savella, particularly when discontinuation is abrupt [see WARNINGS AND PRECAUTIONS].
+Advise patients that withdrawal symptoms can occur when discontinuing treatment with SAVELLA, particularly when discontinuation is abrupt [see WARNINGS AND PRECAUTIONS].

 Missing a Dose

-Patients should be advised to notify their physician if they become pregnant or intend to become pregnant during Savella therapy [see Use in Specific Populations].
+- Advise pregnant women to notify their healthcare provider if they become pregnant or intend to become pregnant during treatment with SAVELLA.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Dietary administration of milnacipran to rats at doses of 50 mg/kg/day (2 times the MRHD on a mg/m² basis) for 2 years caused a statistically significant increase in the incidence of thyroid C-cell adenomas and combined adenomas and carcinomas in males.
 A carcinogenicity study was conducted in Tg.rasH2 mice for 6 months at oral gavage doses of up to 125 mg/kg/day.

 Milnacipran did not induce tumors in Tg.rasH2 mice at any dose tested.

 Milnacipran was not mutagenic in the in vitro bacterial reverse mutation assay (Ames test) or in the L5178Y TK +/- mouse lymphoma forward mutation assay.
 Milnacipran was also not clastogenic in an in vitro chromosomal aberration test in human lymphocytes or in the in vivo mouse micronucleus assay.